Edmonton Oilers: Entry into the NHL (1979–1983)

-The Oilers lost most of the players from 1978–79 when the NHL held a reclamation draft of players who had bolted to the upstart league as they were allowed to protect two goaltenders and two skill players.
-Originally, Gretzky was not eligible to be protected; under the rules of the time, he normally would have been placed in the Entry Draft pool.
+The Oilers lost most of the players from 1978–79 when the NHL held a reclamation draft of players who had bolted to the upstart league as they were allowed to protect two goaltenders and two skaters.
+Originally, Gretzky was not eligible to be protected; under the rules of the time, he normally would have been placed in the 1979 NHL entry draft pool.
 However, Pocklington had signed him to a 21-year personal services contract in 1979 and Pocklington used the contract to force the NHL to admit the Oilers and allow the Oilers to keep Gretzky.

 Upon joining the NHL, the Oilers were placed in the Campbell Conference's Smythe Division.
-They were mediocre during the regular season in their first two seasons, finishing sixteenth and fourteenth respectively.
+They were mediocre during the regular season in their first two seasons, finishing 16th and 14th respectively.
 However, because 16 of the 21 NHL teams made the playoffs at the time, the Oilers were still able to get their young players experience in the playoffs (they made the playoffs for their first 13 years in the NHL).
 They won only one playoff series in their first three NHL seasons, though, upsetting the Montreal Canadiens in 1980–81.
 Gretzky set new NHL records in 1980–81 for assists (109) and points (164).
 Also, they still had great draft positions.
 This allowed the Oilers to put together a young, talented, experienced team quickly.
 Within three years, Sather and chief scout Barry Fraser had drafted several players who would have an important role in the team's success, including Mark Messier, Glenn Anderson, Jari Kurri, Paul Coffey, Kevin Lowe, Grant Fuhr and Andy Moog.

 The Oilers improved in 1981–82, finishing second overall.
-Grant Fuhr emerged as the starting goaltender, and he set a rookie record by going undefeated in 23 straight games.
-However, Gretzky stole the show by setting the single season record for goals with 92 and becoming the first player in NHL history to score 200 points (with 212).
+Grant Fuhr emerged as the starting goaltender and he set a rookie record by going undefeated in 23 straight games.
+However, Gretzky stole the show by setting the single-season record for goals with 92 and becoming the first player in NHL history to score 200 points (with 212).
 Gretzky's accomplishments helped the Oilers become the first team to score 400 goals in a season, a feat they accomplished for five straight years.
-However, they were upset by the Los Angeles Kings in five games (Game 3 of this series, the Miracle on Manchester, saw the Oilers take a 5–0 lead into the third period, only to lose 6–5 in overtime).
+However, they were upset by the Los Angeles Kings in five games (game 3 of this series, the Miracle on Manchester, saw the Oilers take a 5–0 lead into the third period, only to lose 6–5 in overtime).

 In 1982–83, the Oilers finished third overall in the NHL.
-They advanced all the way to the Stanley Cup Finals (losing only once in the process) before getting swept by defending Stanley Cup champion New York Islanders.
-During this season, Gretzky, Messier, Anderson, and Kurri all topped 100 points, with Coffey not far behind at 96.
+They advanced all the way to the Stanley Cup Final (losing only once in the process) before getting swept by defending Stanley Cup champion New York Islanders.
+During this season, Gretzky, Messier, Anderson and Kurri all topped 100 points, with Coffey not far behind at 96.
 After the season, Lee Fogolin resigned as captain of the Oilers, picking Gretzky as his successor.